Article Contributor: Admin

-Clearly not, otherwise everybody would find it easy to lose weight and I would have to go back to my old job…..
+Clearly not, otherwise everybody in Abu Dhabi would find it easy to lose weight and I would have to go back to my old job…..

 There’s nothing wrong with the calories in/out equation, it’s just that there tends to be deeper-rooted issues!
 The following is not an exhaustive list, but it should go some way to helping.

 There’s nothing wrong with that, they work for a lot of people.
-But if there is no long term strategy and adjustment to behavior then any weight lost is quickly regained.
+But if there is no long term strategy and adjustment to behaviour then any weight lost is quickly regained.